 What is your history with horses?
-Tell us a little bit about the most important horses in your life.
+Tell me a little bit about the most important horses in your life.

 Currently I have 3 adopted mustangs, two are brothers, Claro and Cremosso who I photographed in the wild in McCullough Peaks since the time they were born until they were rounded up and removed from their home at age 3.
 Then I have a wonderful gelding from Adobe Town who was a weanling when he was rounded up and removed from his home, and now Mica is 6.
 He is a very special horse, full of curiosity and personality, and he loves to go to meet the mustang events.

-Please tell us a little bit about your most recent book.
+Please tell me a little bit about your most recent book.

 Galloping to Freedom: Saving the Adobe Town Appaloosas is my 4th book.
 It is a hard cover coffee table book with 200 of my photos, and it tells the story of 10 wild horses that I saved during the Checkerboard Roundup in 2014 with the help of Manda Kalimian of Cana Projects.
 We reunited 3 families, after they had been rounded up and separated, and they are now living together at Black Hills Wild Horse Sanctuary.
 It is a story of hope, because they were able to stay together, but it is very sad as well, because they were the lucky ones – 1261 wild horses lost their freedom and their families.